bdfroehlich/MP1-SimpleBlackJack/README.md

 ## How to Use
 Upon launching the game the player will be prompted to place a bet.
 Once a bet is placed and submitted the player may hit the deal button to start the hand.
 Once the first two cards are dealt to the player and the dealer, the player can choose to hit (take another card) or stand (keep their current cards and allow the dealer to draw if they can).
 Once the dealer has drawn their cards the outcome of the hand will be displayed to the screen and the players bet amount will be added or taken away from their total currency depending on if they win or lose.
 After the outcome text has been displayed the player can start a new round.

-Blackjack rules **Ammended for Simple Blackjack** [here.](https://www.ildado.com/blackjack_rules.html "This link will take you the rules of Blackjack")
+Blackjack rules **Ammended for Simple Blackjack** [here.](https://www.ildado.com/blackjack_rules.html "This link will take you the rules of Blackjack.")

+### Sources
+PNGs of playing cards: [here.](https://code.google.com/archive/p/vector-playing-cards "This link will take you the deck of cards PNG download.")